 Levels of membership include:

 - Regular Member: An initiate must have completed a minimum of 3 geography courses, earned a GPA of at least 3.3 overall and in geography, and shall have completed at least 3 semesters (or 5 quarters) of college courses.

 - Honorary Member: Honorary membership may be extended to any person whom it feels has by exploration, research, lecturing, publishing, teaching, or in any other way contributed to a marked advancement in any phase of geography.

 The School of Geography accepts applications annually for membership of Clark University’s Alpha Sigma chapter of Gamma Theta Upsilon.
-If you are interested in applying, please contact the program administrator.
+If you are interested in applying, please contact the Administrator of Degree Programs.